All in the Family

 Pace University School of Education student Maria Minafra always knew she wanted to become a teacher.
 And not just because her mother, Donna Minafra, received a teaching degree from Pace more than a decade ago.

 "My sixth grade math teacher really inspired me,” Minafra said, “Mrs. Nazaruck—she was very passionate about math and extremely lively.
-A lot of people are scared of math but she inspired me to become a math teacher.”
+A lot of people are scared of numbers and equations but she inspired me to dive right in.”

 Maria, an honors student, entered the School of Education in 2013 with a double major in Math and Adolescent Education.
 She is in the five-year master’s in educational technology program, as well.

-More than two decades earlier, her mother studied biology and business at Pace and graduated with an MBA in Marketing Management.
-After working for nearly 10 years in pharmaceutical sales for Pfizer, Donna Minafra decided to return to Pace where she received her Master’s of Science in Teaching in 2005.
+More than two decades earlier, Maria's mother, Donna Minafra, studied biology and business at Pace and graduated with an MBA in Marketing Management.
+After working for nearly 10 years in pharmaceutical sales for Pfizer, Donna decided to return to Pace where she received her Master’s of Science in Teaching in 2005.

 “Even though I enjoyed my career at Pfizer, I wanted to travel less and have a more family-friendly career,” Donna said.
 “While there, I spent many years in the training department and taught newly hired sales representatives about the human body and its diseases.
 I also worked on developing the curriculum that was taught to new hires.
 I realized at that point that I not only loved science, but I also loved teaching.”